-If you’ve taken the subway in NYC, as I encouraged you to do in this post, you have undoubtedly spent a moment in Grand Central Terminal.
+I love a good backstory!
+And the Grand Central Station History backstory is one of the best!
+If you’ve taken the subway in NYC, you have probably spent a moment in Grand Central Terminal….or Grand Central Station as it’s commonly known.
 But have you really taken the time to experience this gem of Manhattan?
-Well….all aboard…for a brief tour of one of my favorite sites in The Big Apple!
+Well….all aboard…for some Grand Central Station Facts, and a brief tour of one of my favorite sites in The Big Apple!

-If you have a little more time, consider having a meal at the Grand Central Oyster Bar.
-First opened in 1913, this restaurant is a true NYC gem, offering up over twenty varieties of fresh oysters, a large menu of fresh, grilled and fried seafood choices, and an ambience and history that makes The Oyster Bar a very fun dining experience!
+- If you have a little more time, consider having a meal at the Grand Central Oyster Bar.
+First opened in 1913, this is truly a party of Grand Central Station History!
+This restaurant is a true NYC gem, offering up over twenty varieties of fresh oysters, a large menu of fresh, grilled and fried seafood choices.
+There’s a special ambience that makes The Oyster Bar a very fun dining experience!

 By 1924 the ceiling had sustained severe water damage, leading the New York Times to chide, “comets have grown spontaneously in long streaks of water stain.
 Another astronomical innovation which has made its appearance is the mildewed way.”
 Portions of the original paint were replaced in 1930s to correct falling plaster, and over the following decades, tar and nicotine from tobacco smoke encrusted the ceiling with grime.
 Finally, in 1998 the Terminal completed a restoration of the painting that returned the mural to its original luster.
 For even more history about Grand Central Terminal, there are group and self-guided tours offered daily, details and costs can be found here.

-Be sure and walk outside to 42nd street, and admire the gorgeous facade, particularly the imposing sculptures of Mercury, Hercules, and Minerva at the top.
+Be sure and walk outside to 42nd street, and admire the gorgeous facade on 42nd Street, particularly the imposing sculptures of Mercury, Hercules, and Minerva at the top.
 I never tire of the view, both during the day and at night, and few sites make me feel more truly in the heart of Manhattan than time spent in Grand Central Terminal.